- Quality Score is a 1-10 signal based on three factors: Exp. CTR (≈40%), Ad Relevance (≈30%), and LP Experience (≈30%).

 - Match the search query language exactly.
 If the keyword is "GA4 Conversion Tracking einrichten", the ad should contain "Einrichten" or a direct synonym - not just "GA4 Experte" which Google reads as adjacent but not directly on-intent.

-How do you improve Landing Page Experience?
+How do you improve LP Experience?

-Landing Page Experience is evaluated by Google's crawler and rated on three factors: relevance of the page content to the keyword and ad, page load speed on mobile, and navigational transparency (can users find what they need without tricks or confusing design).
+LP Experience is evaluated by Google's crawler and rated on three factors: relevance of the page content to the keyword and ad, page load speed on mobile, and navigational transparency (can users find what they need without tricks or confusing design).

 Most "Average" or "Below average" landing page scores in Swiss SMB accounts come from one of three problems: